DEV2DEV-DE/ioBroker.jablotron/README.md

 ## Jablotron adapter for ioBroker

-Connects to the Jablotron cloud to access your security system
+Connects to the Jablotron cloud to access your security system.
+Currently the adapter is **read-only**!
+It's only possible to read the states.
+Switching will be implemented later!

 ## Changelog
 ### 0.0.2-beta.1 (2023-11-28)